QuentinRa/blog.quentinra.dev/programming-languages/web/others/cms/wordpress/index.md

 * 📦 A plugin is a bundle of code that extend WordPress to add a feature such as [Wordfence](https://www.wordfence.com/) for security mechanisms.

 Many theme or plugins are paid.
-While it may be possible to illegally get a free version, you're likely to execute tampered code.
+While it may be possible to illegally get a "free" version, you're likely to execute malicious code.
 </div><div>

 There are a few well-known files and folders.